ManuelLerchner/Minecraft-Bot/README.md

 ) {}
 ```

-The constructor takes a ConditionNode and two nodes which should be executed wheter the condition is true or false. \
+The constructor takes a ConditionNode and two nodes which should be executed whether the condition is true or false. \
 The `isFalse` node is optional.

 ### IfNode - Example Usage